microsoftgraph/microsoft-graph-docs-contrib/concepts/change-notifications-delivery-webhooks.md

 1. Update your client app based on your business logic.

 ## Subscription lifecycle
-When they are no longer needed, subscriptions may be deleted or expire.
+When they're no longer needed, subscriptions may be deleted or expire.
 When you create your subscription, you set an expiration date using the **expirationDateTime** property.
-Once this time is past, Microsoft Graph deletes the subscription and will no longer send notifications to your endpoint.
+Once this time is past, Microsoft Graph deletes the subscription and won't send notifications to your endpoint.
 You may also explicitly delete your subscription.

 The simplest way to continue receiving notifications is to continue renewing your subscription request.
 Each notification includes a **subscriptionExpirationDateTime** property.
 You can use this to guide you when to renew your subscription.